ekapope/Baania-webscraping/README.md

 # Basic tool for scraping property listings from Thailand housing site, written in Python using Beautiful Soup.

+This is the first episode of web scraping project which focused on condomenium listings in Bangkok, Thailand.
+You can find my second project [here](https://github.com/ekapope/web-scraping-using-selenium-and-bs4).

 Baania is one of the biggest property listing website in Thailand.
 This project is focused on condomenium listings in Bangkok, both new and resale.

 http://bannia.com/